 #13 – Ghee

 Ghee is about the same shelf life as cooking oils.
 Unopened, it’ll last around 2 years.
 If you can keep it in the fridge, it can extend the shelf life a bit.
 You can even buy grass-fed ghee.

 #14 – Sugar

 Sugar has an indefinite shelf life, especially if stored in a mylar bag WITHOUT an oxygen absorber.
+Know how to store sugar.
 You can place a silica packet inside to absorb moisture.

 #15 – Salt